Oryza glaberrima: Yield and processing

-African rices shatter more than Asian rices, possibly because they have not been domesticated for as long.
+African rices shatter more than Asian rices.
 A few varieties of African rice are as resistant to shattering as shatter-resistant Asian varieties, but most are not; on average, about half of the grains are scattered and lost.
 This is why yield is lower; when the heads of African rice are bagged before they become ripe, so that the shattered grains are caught in paper bags, the yield of African rice is the same as the yield of Asian rice.

 Like other grains, rice may lodge, or fall over, when grain heads are full.
 African rice's greater height and weaker stems makes it more likely to lodge, although it also lets it survive in deep water, and makes it easier to harvest.
 African rice tends to elongate rapidly if completely submerged, which is not advantageous in regions prone to short floods, as it weakens the plant.

 The grains of African rice are more brittle than those of Asian rice.
 The grains are more likely to break during industrial polishing.
 Broken rice is widely used in West Africa, and some cookbooks from the region will suggest manually breaking the grains for certain recipes, but most broken rice eaten is from Asian rice, about 16% of which is broken in processing.

 The genome of O. glaberrima has been sequenced, and was published in 2014.
 This allowed genomic as well as physiological comparison with related species, and identified some effects of some genes.